LifeScopeLabs/lifescopelabs.github.io/md/lifescope-site.md

 # [LIFESCOPE-SITE](https://github.com/LifeScopeLabs/lifescope-site)

 ## [Repository](https://github.com/LifeScopeLabs/lifescope-site)
-The LIFESCOPE API allows anyone to create a shared virtual space to access their memory and tell their stories.

-This repo contains backups of all site content and documentation for lifescope.io. lifescope.io is c SquareSquare
+The LIFESCOPE public site with consumer facing information and all app documentation is at https://lifescope.io.
+This repo contains backups of all site content and documentation for lifescope.io currently hosted on SquareSquare.

 ### Requirements
 - **MVP**: